vCarbonnn/ModChatSaver/README.md

 Chats are saved per server, so any chats you save on Chord can only be viewed on Chord, Origin only on Origin.
 I don't think this is too much of an issue as I'd have thought everyone uses Mod Tools on their favourite server.

 I have added the ability to import/export your saved chats.
-You can access the Mod Chat Saver Settings by adding &settings to the end of any chat page, e.g: [http://tagpro-chord.koalabeast.com/moderate/chat?userId=52ebba0fbf26b8391d551528&hours=36&settings](http://tagpro-chord.koalabeast.com/moderate/chat?userId=52ebba0fbf26b8391d551528&hours=36&settings) or this works just as much: [http://tagpro-chord.koalabeast.com/moderate/chat?&settings](http://tagpro-chord.koalabeast.com/moderate/chat?&settings)
+You can access the Mod Chat Saver Settings by adding &settings to the end of any chat page, e.g: [http://tagpro-chord.koalabeast.com/moderate/chat?userId=52ebba0fbf26b8391d551528&hours=36&settings](http://tagpro-chord.koalabeast.com/moderate/chat?userId=52ebba0fbf26b8391d551528&hours=36&settings) or this works just as well: [http://tagpro-chord.koalabeast.com/moderate/chat?&settings](http://tagpro-chord.koalabeast.com/moderate/chat?&settings)

 Export Chats will collect up all of your saved chats (for your current server) and put them into a text file.
 Import Chats takes a text file as input and imports every new saved chat found in the file.